SamOwen1/Rocket-Injectors/README.md

   - Run script and open command window.

-    Return to Dynamic_Response.m and ensure that injector resonant modes do not overlap with the combustion chamber modes.
+    Return to Dynamic_Response.m and ensure that the injector resonant modes do not overlap with the combustion chamber modes.

 ## Swirl_Plots.m
   - Visualization script.
 Input range of parameters and check output plots to see how varying parameters affects injector characteristics.